-With many traditional trade shows canceled recently, buyers are forced to use digital marketplaces or portals in order to make wholesale purchases.
-No purchaser wants to spend hours clicking through pages to find the part or item that they need, so improving the quality of site search and navigation makes sense to speed up the process of booking orders and improving CX.
+Many traditional trade shows canceled recently.
+Buyers are forced to use digital marketplaces or portals in order to make wholesale purchases.
+No purchaser wants to spend hours clicking through pages to find the part or item that they need.
+Therefore, improving the quality of site search and navigation makes sense to speed up the process of booking orders and improving CX.

 Newer wholesale sites have added advantages over traditional models.
 They allow for buyers to compare products and view the assortment ahead of or instead of appointments.
-Showcasing better product information (including sizing, fabric material, and sourcing information) results in fewer sample requests and a better understanding of the products.
+Showcasing better product information results in fewer sample requests and a better understanding of the products.
 This saves time and money for both parties

-A retailer may have come to a digital B2B marketplace out of need, without access to traditional wholesale avenues, but will stay because of an improved experience and better assortment availability.
+A retailer may have come to a digital B2B marketplace out of need.
+But they will stay because of an improved experience and better assortment availability.